KatarzynaConnell/Iris-Project-2019/README.md

 <img width="353" alt="Column_stats" src="https://user-images.githubusercontent.com/47403763/56864216-c2d23b00-69b7-11e9-9f13-9d79d4eb0cea.PNG">

-2.4 The Mean, Maximum and Minimum functions were used for each of the species to give at first glance better understanding of the size attributes of each specie:
+2.4 The Mean, Maximum and Minimum functions are used to present size ranges of each specie:

 Mean for each of the species' attributes: